orbs-network/orbs-spec/behaviors/services/consensus-core.md

   * The merkle root hash of the block's transactions receipts
   * The merkle root of the state diff, retrived by calling `StateStroage.GetStateHash`
     * If returns OUT_OF_SYNC retry, until timeout = 10 sec.
-  * Hash pointer to the Ordering block of the same height - SHA256(Block header)
+  * Hash pointer to the transactions block of the same height - SHA256(Block header)
   * Merkle root of the state prior to the block execution
   * Bloom filter
     * Set H(1,tx_id) for each transaction's tx_id // TBD sender_address, smart_contract_address.

-## `ValidateOrderingBlock` (method)
+## `ValidateTransactionsBlock` (method)
 > Performed upon request from the algorithm recieving a block proposal.

 ### PreOrder checks
-> Performs on each transaction in the proposed OrderingBlock similar checks as the ones done in the transaction pool to verify them under consensus.
+> Performs on each transaction in the proposed TransactionsBlock similar checks as the ones done in the transaction pool to verify them under consensus.

 #### Check transaction validity
 // Moved to transaction pool.